Bert Kyle: Independent

 Kyle resigned from the National Party in 1942.
 He stated:

 "The National Party organization has built up a watertight compartment that makes one become a 'yes man' with expulsion as an alternative".
 Kyle thought it "better to retire from the party than to place on it the onus of expulsion, a point which the gentleman (Sid Holland) who moved the resolution was expounding when I left the caucus meeting".
 Kyle remained an Independent until 1943, but did not contest the election in that year.

 In 1935, Kyle was awarded the King George V Silver Jubilee Medal.
-He was appointed an Officer of the Order of the British Empire, for public and local government services, in the 1953 New Year Honours.
+He was appointed an Officer of the Order of the British Empire, for public and local government services, in the 1953 New Year Honours, and later in 1953 was awarded the Queen Elizabeth II Coronation Medal.

 Death

 Kyle died on 5 January 1955, and was buried in Bromley Cemetery.